 Aiming to develop highly energy-efficient buildings by means of form and construction, while comprising 50% air, we settled on solving one of the problems at the time—the lack of kindergartens in Zurich.
 Kids’ City is a challenge that was not seen as a limitation to design liberties as it leads to a new architectural quality of a kindergarten design that allows children to use the best of their childhood throughout all seasons.

-Being familiar with the enormous mental and physical benefits of playing outside and counting on the children’s natural impulses for exploration, the kindergarten is located in an unspoilt forest area near the city center of Zurich, insisting the vast majority of time is spent outdoors.
+Being familiar with the enormous mental and physical benefits of playing outside and counting on the children’s natural impulses for exploration, the kindergarten is located in an unspoiled forest area near the city center of Zurich, insisting the vast majority of time is spent outdoors.
 This environment with an obstacle course of ramps, benches, bars, and climbing nets around trees, grants children to develop a much deeper understanding and respect of the nature around them.
-Every tree is there for climbing and this allows them to assess risks better, to learn by themselves, learn from their experiences and their mistakes, learn from each other and finally to get much more confident and outgoing when they reach school.
+Every tree is there for climbing and this allows them to assess risks better, to learn by themselves, learn from their experiences and their mistakes, learn from each other, and finally to get much more confident and outgoing when they reach school.

 Architects: Ajla Imamovic, Mia-Martina Hren

 Location: Zurich, Switzerland

 The general concept of the kindergarten building revolves around the shared transparent atria which fuse with six individual units forming an enclosed kid’s city.
 Such space enhances the movement even when the weather is bad.
 However, it also gives a new form of life to the kindergarten during night hours, where different types of receptions might be held.
 The form of the project is generated by stacking units with a well known traditional shape of a house on the undulating terrain, respecting the topography and the natural palette.